benhj/knoxcrypt/README.md

 TeaSafe: An experimental fuse-based filesystem
 ----------------------------------------------

 TeaSafe is designed with encryption in mind.
-A primary aim is to learn about filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS) and chats with friends.
+The ongoing aim is to learn about filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS) and chats with friends.
 The filesystem is block-based, existing as a single 'disk image'